Code-Institute-Submissions/ShaneMuir-Milestone-1/README.md

 * All the images for this project have been provided by the band, they create all their own artwork.

+* Homepage ticker - JS fiddle ticker used to show visitors that the band have just released a new EP.

 * Spotify and youtube 1 click follow buttons added for ease of ability to be able to follow the band on their social platforms.